 Identifying the right time to enter any market is not easy, but the signals emerging at the moment for sewage sludge digestion, give a clear message.
 That message is that a great opportunity may be coming soon!

-Consider that climate change is beyond headline news, and at all levels the expectation is implementation of carbon reduction.
-The duty rests with companies and governments to ensure that the ambitions of last December’s Paris Agreement are met.
+The duty rests with companies and governments to ensure that the ambitions of last December's 2015 Paris Agreement are met.
 Massive internationally agreed emissions reduction targets, must now be carried forward by all nations.

-For these carbon emissions targets to be met, one of the first and most obvious areas where there are big benefits yet to be gained, is in anaerobic digestion of sewage sludge.
+For these carbon emissions targets to be met, one of the first and most obvious areas where there are big benefits yet to be gained is in the anaerobic digestion of sewage sludge.
 Even now this is a technology which has been so far, greatly under-used in many countries.
-Much more can still be done to reduce climate changing emissions by using anaerobic digestion technology at sewage works.
+Much more can still be done to reduce climate-changing emissions by using anaerobic digestion technology at sewage works.

-By using the sludge produced by a sewage works to power it, the carbon emissions from wastewater treatment fall drastically.
-This a is big win, and it won’t go unnoticed by climate change policy makers.
+By using the sludge produced by a sewage works to power its own processes, the carbon emissions from wastewater treatment fall drastically.
+This is a big win, and it won't go unnoticed by climate change policymakers.

 Not only that, the anaerobic digestion process provides the ability to recycle sewage sludge nutrients in a safe way, to the land.
 It is also referred to as anaerobic treatment.